teusH/MySense/docs/sht31.md

 ## MySense and SHT31 configuration
 Enable input for the section [sht31] in the configuration/init file MySense.conf.
 Default the i2c address is 0x44.
 Set i2c in the section to another hex value if needed.

+To avoid condense  the MySense SHT31 driver will startup with heating the sensor for 5 seconds.
+On the first read the temperature read maybe 2 degrees off.
+On a read of 'not a number' or on values not in the normal range the heater will be put again for 5 seconds.

 ### TEST
 Test with the command `python My_SHT31.py` to see if it works within MySense.
 You can comment the Conf['sync'] (if true do not run in multi thread mode) and Conf['debug'] in the script if needed so.
 To kill the process use `<cntrl>Z and kill %1` in stead of console interrupt (`<cntrl>c`).